c-chiniquy/genetic-algorithm-car/README.md

-# A 2D Car Solution Space Visualizer
+# 2D Car Solution Space Visualizer

 ## About the project